Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Signal information

-All signals mentioned here are RHCP except NOAA 15, which doesn't have a specific polarization.
+All signals mentioned here are RHCP except NOAA 15, which doesn't have a specific polarization due to a bent antenna.

 |Signal|Minimum dish size|Symbol rate|FEC|Notes|
 |---|---|---|---|---|